 The Kodak Portrait is meant to provide the user with easy access to the hotends for replacement.

-For this reason both hotends are placed in a conical support that uses a screw to keep each of them fixed and centered in place.
+For this reason, both hotends are placed in conical support that uses a screw to keep each of them fixed and centered in place.

 Hotends have cables with simple connectors that allow the easy disconnection of them.